-Most of the moments we have in our lives go unregistered or are quickly forgotten.
+Most of the moments that make up our lives go unregistered or are quickly forgotten.
 Very few stay with us for months and even fewer stay with us for years.
 The role of an experience host is to create magical and transformational moments that will stay with guests for life.

 Hosts go the distance to make our guests feel like they belong.
-For guests who have traveled very far, they certainly might not feel like they belong in a foreign city.
-It’s up to hosts to make them feel connected and in a few hours, make them feel as if they’re part of the local fabric.
+For guests who have traveled very far, they might feel out of place in a foreign city.
+It’s up to hosts to make them feel connected and part of the fabric of the local culture.

 Set (and live up to) expectations